Signature: Egypt & Jordan's Ancient Wonders

 While visiting mosques and other religious monuments you should dress modestly, cover your shoulders and you shouldn't wear short shorts or skirts.
 Outside of capital cities and the more touristic centres, local dress is often more conservative and as a matter of respect we ask that both men and women are aware of this and recommend loose-fitting clothes with your shoulders covered.
 Ask your Expedition Leader for more specific advice.

-Check-in times and baggage allowances/restrictions vary by airline and can change at any time.
+In addition, check-in times and baggage allowances/restrictions vary by airline and can change at any time.
 For the most up-to-date information for your flight, please contact your airline.
 We recommend checking in online in advance to avoid potential delays at the airport.

 National Geographic Expedition Leader and National Geographic Expedition Expert throughout.